ligonteaching/EEP153_Materials/README.md

     Your evaluations must be honest, in the sense that they are attempts to fairly evaluate the efforts of others and of your own efforts.
-Ideally there will be broad agreement across different people's evaluations.
-If your evaluations are \`outliers' then this will *negatively* effect your grade.
-Further, if upon examination it appears that you've used your evaluations strategically there may be further repercussions, most particularly if the manner in which you've evaluated others violates Berkeley's Honor Code (i.e., you must "act with integrity, honesty, and respect for others").
+Ideally there will be broad agreement across different people&rsquo;s evaluations.
+If your evaluations are \`outliers&rsquo; then this will *negatively* effect your grade.
+Further, if upon examination it appears that you&rsquo;ve used your evaluations strategically there may be further repercussions, most particularly if the manner in which you&rsquo;ve evaluated others violates Berkeley&rsquo;s Honor Code (i.e., you must &ldquo;act with integrity, honesty, and respect for others&rdquo;).

-<a id="org84acc93"></a>
+<a id="orgf4aefcd"></a>

 # Projects

-The course revolves around a sequence of topics, each exploring a substantive issue involved in "feeding the planet" and each introducing novel tools.
+The course revolves around a sequence of topics, each exploring a substantive issue involved in &ldquo;feeding the planet&rdquo;
+and each introducing novel tools.
 Students will work in small groups to complete one structured project for each topic.

-<a id="org369a490"></a>
+<a id="orga964a95"></a>

 ## Introduction & Collaboration

 Students will review introductory materials about coding (Python and Pandas) and potential ways to collaborate (Google Colab, Trello, Git, and Agile).
-See `piazza` post for links to the resources
+See online posts for links to resources.

-<a id="org78ff8ea"></a>
+<a id="orgcf801cb"></a>

 ## Population & Food Supply